|Index Page||Click on

 Depth of focus (from front to back) is better than with a traditional camera

 Computer Based Photo Albums - With digital photography being so easy and inexpensive it is not long before you realise that printing every photograph is, perhaps, unrealistic.
-And when you see your pictures 15, 17 or more inches across on your screen one can see why software writers have developed such good programs for viewing them on your monitor or TV.
+And when you see your pictures full screen on your TV or montor (or tablet) you can see why software writers have developed programs for viewing them in that way.
 Windows XP and later has great slideshow facilities as do most other graphics programs these days.
 So you may be tempted to spend some time on creating an on-screen album of your holiday.
-The impact of seeing your pictures so bright and so LARGE can make looking at enprints in a book seem even more boring than ever for your friends and relatives !
-Program such as Roxio Creator, Picasa or DVD Maker will enable you to produce a masterpiece, with fancy 'transitions', which can be saved to CD or DVD and thus played on any PC or on a TV, using a DVD player in the latter case.
-Windows Picture Viewer is also an very simple way to show your pictures and its printing facility is excellent Lastly I really recommend the free program Picasa from www.picasa.com.
-It has great (and simple) photo editing facilities (see next page).
-It will allow you to email pictures in a compressed format - which should please people on dialup connections.
-Tip: If you want an easy way to shrink picture sizes just use Picasa to email them to yourself.
-And, if you want to show your pictures to all your friends it allows free on line space for web albums.
-Another site where you can keep photos (and even video) safely on line is Flickr
+Programs such as Google Photos, Picasa, Moviemaker or DVD Maker (regrettably omitted from Windows 10) will enable you to produce a masterpiece, with fancy 'transitions', which can be saved to CD or DVD and thus played on any PC or on a TV, using a DVD player in the latter case.
+Windows Picture Viewer is also an very simple way to show your pictures and its printing facility is excellent.
+If you can get a copy I still recommend the free program Picasa.
+(Now being replaced by Google Photos) It has great (and simple) photo editing facilities (see next page).Some email programs also give you the opportunmity toc adjust the definition when you send a picture.
+And, if you want to show your pictures to all your friends there is massive free on-line space on Google Photos web albums.
+Another site where you can keep photos (and even video) safely on line is Flickr and Instagram

 If you do resort to printing at home you will find a tremendous improvement in the results if you print on heavy quality glossy paper.
 Try high quality 220gsm gloss paper, £5 for 50 from some shops.